Batam: Tourism

 Over 1.5 million tourists visited the city in 2015.
 Batam is the third-busiest entry port to Indonesia next to Bali and Jakarta.
 In 2014, around 58.8% of foreign tourists came from Singapore, 12.8% from Malaysia and 4.2% from South Korea.
 Popular tourism spots in Batam include the Maha Vihara Duta Maitreya Temple, shopping malls (including Grand Batam Mall, Mega Mall Batam Centre, Nagoya Hill Shopping Centre, etc), Jabal Arafah Mosque and the Barelang Bridge.

+The former Harbour Bay Mall stopped operating in early March 2020.

-Foreign Investment
+Foreign investment

 In the first semester of 2023, the value of foreign investment reached US$1.2 billion, while domestic investment was recorded at US$168 million.
 Most of the foreign investment came from Singapore.
 Foreigners are allowed to buy apartments with limited leases but not landed homes in Indonesia.
 In 2021, a group of Singaporeans were forcibly evicted after their 30-year property leases expired in Sekupang.

+Batam has benefitted from the China–United States trade war, especially in the second presidency of Donald Trump with Chinese manufacturers relocating to Batam to avoid US tariffs.
+In June 2026, Australian artificial intelligence infrastructure company Firmus Technologies announced plans to develop a 360 MW Nvidia DSX AI Factory campus in Batam with Singapore-based DayOne.
+The data centre project, Firmus’s first in Indonesia, was reported to be under construction and scheduled to begin operations in the first quarter of 2027.
+In July 2026, the 50 km (31 mi) Nongsa–Changi Cable was completed between Nongsa Digital Park in Batam and Changi in Singapore.
+The 24-fibre-pair subsea cable, developed by BW Digital and Telekomunikasi Indonesia International, was scheduled to begin full operations in September 2026 and provide more than 1.6 petabits per second of capacity with latency below two milliseconds.